no one deals like we do!

 But Hell is not all evil.
 You can go to church in town.
 And if you turn the radio on to 97.9 FM, you'll find salvation close at hand on a contemporary Christian music radio station called Heaven.

-When pressed, even Farrington admits he's not a very good devil: “I'm allergic to smoke and I can't stand the heat!”
+When pressed, even Farrington admits he is not a very good devil: "I'm allergic to smoke and I can't stand the heat!"

 Hell is only a pitchfork's throw from George Town, the capital of Grand Cayman.
-From George Town, follow the West Bay Road to Water Course road to Hell Road (about a 20-minute drive).
+Driving directions to Hell from George Town: Follow West Bay Road (NW Point Rd), turn right on Watercourse Rd, and then turn left on Hell Road (about a 20-minute drive).
 The road to hell is signposted with good directions.

 TRAVEL INFORMATION